-Just like omnivores, vegans come in all shapes and sizes and encompass the entire human experience.
+Just like omnivores, vegans come in all shapes, sizes, and ages and encompass the entire human experience.
 You don’t have to eat a diet of raw vegetables and quinoa to avoid facilitating animal cruelty.
 Plant-based cookies save animal lives too!

 You don’t have to eat a diet of raw vegetables and quinoa to avoid facilitating animal cruelty.
 Veganism is not a diet: it’s a refusal to participate in systemic violence and exploitation of animals.

 Having said that, this animal’s life is also worth taking care of, and as I hurtle towards my forties I am trying to eat more conscientiously and (gasp) have even considered checking out this ‘exercise’ thing I’ve heard people raving about.

 I’m by no means an expert in nutrition, but becoming vegan has prompted me to do a lot of reading and research, and I’m 100% convinced that eating a whole foods, plant-based diet is not only better for the animals and the planet, it’s also better for our personal health and wellness too.

 For a brief primer on Vegan Nutrition, click HERE.